unmonitarr/unmonitarr/README.md

 3. Webhook support allows instant processing when you add new content
 4. Tag-based controls let you exclude specific items from automation

-This approach waits until legitimate releases are expected before allowing Sonarr and Radarr to search, preventing most fake pre-release downloads.
+This approach waits until legitimate releases are expected before allowing Sonarr and Radarr to search, reducing most fake pre-release downloads.

 ---